 Jammed garbage disposals are a very common plumbing occurrence.
-We want to share with you some of the things you can do to remedy this issue on your own.
+We want to share with you some things you can do to remedy this issue.
 There are also prevention tips to stop jammed disposals in the first place.

-- A humming sound that does not grind or chop like it should
+- A humming sound that does not grind or chop as it should

 - The blades are much noisier than usual

-- The disposal works then suddenly stops even though the switch is on
+- The disposal works then suddenly stop even though the switch is on

 If your disposal is not turning on when you flip the switch, turn it back to the off position.
 Now, look for a red button at the bottom of your disposal and push it.
 If you hear clicking, you have successfully reset the internal breaker.
-If this doesn’t do the trick, you will have to check the breaker on your electrical panel and reset it from there.
+If this doesn’t do the trick, you will have to check the breaker on your electrical panel and reset it.

 Jam or Clog

-When your disposal is functional, but is clearly jammed with some kind of debris, shut it off right away.
+When your disposal is functional but jammed with debris, shut it off immediately.
 You can utilize household items to unjam the disposal.
 First, find something with a wooden handle, like a spatula or long spoon.
 Hold it upside down and insert the handle into the top of the disposal.
 Now move it around to break up and dislodge debris within the top chamber.
-If this does not solve the problem, you will need to get under the sink.
+You will need to get under the sink if this does not solve the problem.
 Use a 1/4” or 5/16” Allen wrench for this technique.
 Insert the Allen wrench into the bottom of the disposal and move it around vigorously.
 This should free up any clogs that are underneath the blades.

 - Run the disposal every few days

-- Avoid disposing food, peels and shells through the disposal
+- Avoid disposing of food, peels, and shells through the disposal

 - Do not use chemicals to clear clogs